creativecolab/WebInteractionsLogger/README.md

 For bug reporting or any issues you encounter in the code, please email srpalani@ucsd.edu and/or smzhu@ucsd.edu.

-## Code for Server

-The code is in the [ServerFiles](https://github.com/creativecolab/WebInteractionsLogger/tree/main/WebInteractionsServerFiles) folder.

-To guarantee you could still use our extension even after our current server shuts down, we provide the code of our server and you could deploy it on your server.
-You could also use it separately as a way to get the overview of a corpus and what it lacks compared with the meta-data.
-After you deploy this code on your own server, please also change the SERVER_URL in [settings.js](https://github.com/creativecolab/WebInteractionsLogger/tree/main/WebInteractionsExtension/settings.js) to the link to your own server.

 ## Chrome Extension Setup
 - Clone the repo (or download and extract it)
 - Unzip WebInteractionsLogger.zip